ibi-group/otp-middleware/docs/live-tracking.md

 "Get off here..."
 : Instructs the traveler to exit the transit vehicle at the current stop.

+If the transit vehicle deviates from its expected route (e.g. a detour is in place), the traveler's status is marked as deviated.
+"No instruction" is returned as instruction, however, because the traveler has no control of the transit vehicle's movement.

 ## Live Tracking Actions